-ance is known as are the banks that participate in this loan or issuance.
+In many cases, the total value of a loan or issuance is known as are the banks that participate in this loan or issuance.
 However, often the amount that each individual bank commits to the loan or issuance has to be estimated.